 New Orleans definitely supports its own when it comes to our artistic talent.

 The audience for the show proved to be every bit as entertaining as the performer.
-There were cool, weird, black hipsters and those that only wished they were as far as the eye could see.
+We were cool, weird, & black and then there were those that only wished they were as far as the eye could see.

 One of the best moments of the show was when Frank Ocean sang an unreleased track, which features as the hook, the bounce classic, Primetime's ,"She Givin Me Love".
-The audience loved it and it made me feel nostalgic for the time when I was an eccentric little girl in a beret that also liked 'that beat' like everybody else.
+The audience loved it and it made me feel nostalgic for the time when I was a strange little girl in a beret that also liked 'that beat' like everybody else.
+And then there was the Sade cover....By Your Side...otherworldly.

 I definitely left Frank Ocean's concert a bigger fan than I came, which should be the goal of every artist's performances, I think.
-It's great to see a black guy get to be eccentric, talented, and loved for it.
-It gives me hope that all that teasing for beret, leather jacket, and boot wearing that I endured will be worth it, as long as I keep plucking these keys.
+It's great to see a black man get to be eccentric, talented, play it his own way and be loved for it.
+It gives me hope that all that teasing for beret, leather jacket, and boot wearing that I endured in 1990s New Orleans will be worth it, as long as I keep plucking these keys.

 It's Monday y'all,